Johannes V. Jensen: Legacy

 Jensen was a controversial figure in Danish cultural life.
 He was a reckless polemicist and his dubious racial theories have damaged his reputation.
 However, he never showed any obvious fascist leanings.

 Today Jensen is still considered the father of Danish modernism, particularly in the area of modern poetry with his introduction of the prose poem and his use of a direct and straightforward language.
 His direct influence was felt as late as the 1960s.
 Without being a Danish answer to Kipling, Hamsun or Sandburg, he bears comparison to all three authors.
 He combines the outlook of the regional writer with the view of the modern academic and scientific observer.

-He was famous for experimenting with the form of his writing, amongst other things.
-In a letter sent to publisher Ernst Bojesen in December 1900, he includes both a happy and sad face.
+He was famous for experimenting with the form of his writing, amongst other things, and was an early user of the smiley face, a basic ideogram in popular culture.
+In a letter sent to publisher Ernst Bojesen in December 1900, he includes both a happy and sad face ideogram.
 It was in the 1900s that the design evolved from a basic eye and mouth design into a more recognizable design.

 In 1999, The Fall of the King (1901) was acclaimed as the best Danish novel of the 20th century by the newspapers Politiken and Berlingske Tidende, independently of each other.

-Johannes V. Jensen Land in Northern Greenland was named in his honor.
+Johannes V. Jensen Land in northern Greenland was named in his honor.